linode/apl-docs/product/roadmap.md

 After Q2 2024 we have the following goals:

-- Make Otomi more plugable by enableling users to bring their own platform apps
+- Make Otomi more plugable by enabling users to bring their own platform apps
 - Offer more middleware services (like caching, message queuing, databases)
 - Migrate to ambient mesh using eBPF
 - Remove platform app forms in favor of generated values that can be customized in an editor